niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 **Status:**

 This section describes the characteristics and goals of the information modeling approach, not a mature solution.
-Significant development will be needed to demonstrate how domain information models can satisfy all NIEM messaging requirements.
+Significant development will be needed to demonstrate how information models can satisfy all NIEM messaging requirements.
 That effort should proceed in parallel with the existing development roadmap.